Jean Giraud: Pilote (1963–1974)

-Even though Giraud had vainly tried to introduce his Blueberry co-worker to the writings of Castaneda, Charlier, being of a previous generation, conservative in nature and wary of science fiction in general, never understood what his younger colleague tried to achieve as "Mœbius".
-Nonetheless, he never tried to hinder Giraud in the least, as he understood that an artist of Giraud's caliber needed a "mental shower" from time to time.
-Furthermore, Charlier was very appreciative of the graphic innovations Giraud ported over from his work as "Mœbius" into the mainstream Blueberry series, most specifically "Nez Cassé", making him "one of the all-time greatest artists in the comic medium," as Charlier himself put it in 1982.
-Artist Michel Rouge, who was taken on by Giraud in 1980 for the inks of "La longue marche" ("The Long March") painted a slightly different picture though.
+Giraud had vainly tried to introduce Charlier to the writings of Castaneda, but his co-writer was conservative in nature and wary of science fiction in general, and never understood what his younger colleague tried to achieve as "Mœbius".
+Despite this, Charlier understood Giraud's need for a "mental shower" from time to time, and Charlier was appreciative of the graphic innovations Giraud brought into the Blueberry series, making him "one of the all-time greatest artists in the comic medium," as Charlier said in 1982.
+Artist Michel Rouge, who was brought on by Giraud in 1980 as an inker on "La longue marche" ("The Long March") painted a slightly different picture though.
 Already recognizing that the two men were living in different worlds, he noted that Charlier was not pleased with Giraud taking on an assistant, afraid that it might have been a prelude to his leaving the series in order to pursue his "experimentations" as Mœbius further.
-While Charlier was willing to overlook Giraud's "philandering" in his case only, he was otherwise of the firm conviction that artists, especially his own, should totally and wholeheartedly devote themselves to their craft, as Charlier had always considered the medium.
-Even Giraud was in later life led to believe that Charlier apparently "detested" his other work, looking upon it as something akin to "treason", though his personal experiences with the author was that he had kept an "open mind" in this regard, at least in his case.
-According to Giraud, Charlier's purported stance negatively influenced his son Philippe, causing their relationship to rapidly deteriorate into open animosity, after the death of his father.
+While Charlier was willing to overlook Giraud's "philandering", he was otherwise of the firm conviction that artists, especially his own, should totally and wholeheartedly devote themselves to their craft, as Charlier had always considered the medium.
+Giraud was in later life led to believe that Charlier "detested" his other work, looking upon it as something akin to "treason", though his personal experiences with the author was that he had kept an "open mind".
+According to Giraud, Charlier's purported stance negatively influenced his son Philippe (who became the 50% Blueberry co-owner after the death of his father), causing their relationship to rapidly deteriorate into open animosity.